‘Clerical error’ may have led police to overlook Richard Allen in Delphi case - NewsBreak

 Both an investigative source and The Murder Sheet Podcast said the 2017 interview with Allen was overlooked due to a “clerical error.”

-A civilian FBI employee mislabeled or misfiled tip information in the system, which means it didn’t show up in the correct location during a data search.
+Someone mislabeled or misfiled tip information in the system, which means it didn’t show up in the correct location during a data search.
+The FBI says its review of the matter showed that FBI employees correctly followed established procedures.

 As the case stalled, police went back to the very beginning of the investigation.
 That’s when they discovered the interview with Allen that prompted them to take a closer look.